 The BBC and ITV’s answer to Netflix, BritBox is the British broadcasters’ “joint vision” for a streaming service in the UK.

-Internationally renowned British shows including Downton Abbey, Broadchurch, Extras, Love Island, and Wolf Hall, are all available to watch on BritBox now – check out our guide to the best BritBox picks.
+However, with internationally renowned British shows including Downton Abbey, Broadchurch, Extras, Love Island, and Wolf Hall, all available to watch on BritBox, as well as original series specifically tailored for the service including Spitting Image and The Beast Must Die, the streaming service has seen a rapid growth in subscriptions since its launch – check out our guide to the best BritBox picks.

 What is BritBox?

-According to ITV CEO Carolyn McCall, “BritBox will be the home for the best of British creativity – celebrating the best of the past, the best of today and investing in new British originated content in the future.”
+ITV CEO Carolyn McCall said at the time: “BritBox will be the home for the best of British creativity – celebrating the best of the past, the best of today and investing in new British originated content in the future.”

 When did BritBox launch?